Afghan president unveils plan for peace talks with Taliban

 Kabul (AFP) - Afghan President Ashraf Ghani on Wednesday unveiled a plan to open peace talks with the Taliban, including eventually recognising them as a political party, days after the militants called for direct negotiations with the US.

-Civilian casualties have soared in recent months as the Taliban increasingly targets towns and cities in response to a new and more aggressive US military policy ordered by President Donald Trump.
+The apparent openness by both sides to some form of negotiations came as civilian casualties have soared in recent months, with the Taliban increasingly targeting towns and cities in response to a new and more aggressive US military policy ordered by President Donald Trump.

-Ghani disclosed the framework at a regional conference in Kabul on bringing peace to his country.
+Ghani disclosed the framework at the Kabul Process, a regional conference in the Afghan capital focused on bringing peace to the country.
 He called for a truce, after which the Taliban could become a political party and contest elections.

 "A ceasefire should be held, the Taliban should be recognised as a political party and trust-building process should be initiated," said Ghani, in remarks similar to past offers.